kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

   (e.g. kubectl drain), it will be done by a controller.

 Interceptor calls and interactions with the Pod and EvictionRequest APIs
-- Alpha1 still locks the mutation of Pod's `.spec.evictionInterceptors`.
+- Alpha1 still locks the mutation of Pod's `.spec.evictionResponders`.
 If the mutability constraint is lifted in the future, it could result in N interceptor registration calls for each pod when it is created, which could result in performance issues.
 - There are N interceptors per one EvictionRequest.
 Only one interceptor is instructed to interact